forforksake/recovery_device_motorola_kyoto/README.md

 -----------------------------------

 == R11.1 ==
-- Update the magisk addon to 2.7
+- Update the magisk addon to 27007 Canary (Required for several magisk modules)
 - Add Support for terminal from filemanager
 - Add file manager option to edit selected file
 - Open Magisk apk as zip